BenjaminBurton/Networking-ConceptsAndTechnologies/networkArchitecturalDesign/README.md

-# enterprise network architectural design
+# Enterprise Network Architectural Design

-### An Architectural Design starting from scratch
+### An Architectural Design from scratch

 1. Having a Load Balancer before the firewall